Peroxyacyl nitrates: Formation

 Night-time reaction of aldehydes with nitrogen trioxide is another possible source.

-Since they dissociate quite slowly in the atmosphere into radicals and NO2, PANs are able to transport these unstable compounds far away from the urban and industrial origin.
-This is important for tropospheric ozone production as PANs transport NO_{x} to regions where it can more efficiently produce ozone.
+The stability of PANs in the atmosphere is dependent on temperature.
+The lower temperatures in the troposphere increase the stability and therefore lifetime of PANs.
+Since they dissociate quite slowly in the atmosphere into radicals and NO_{2}, PANs are able to transport these unstable compounds far away from their urban and industrial origins.
+This causes a decrease in photochemical ozone production near sources of NO_{x} as PANs are a NO_{x} reservoir, reducing the amount of NO_{x} photolyzed.
+This allows PANs to transport NO_{x} to regions where it can more efficiently produce tropospheric ozone.